VNG-Realisatie/nlx/docs/docs/try-nlx/management/provide-an-api.md

 Note that for demo purposes you can omit most fields only fill in the 'Servicename' and 'API Endpoint URL' field.
 For the 'ServiceName' use `SwaggerPetStore` and for the 'API Endpoint URL' use `https://petstore.swagger.io/v2`

-Next to that you also have to select the inway `Demo Inway` to be used by this service.
+Next to that you also have to select the inway `Inway-01` to be used by this service.

 ![Add service screen](/img/nlx-management-add-service-screen.png "Add service screen")